opensanctions/site/_content/enrichment.md

 title: Enrichment from external databases
 summary: >
     A large number of data sources contain relevant details about the entities in our database, but including some of them in full as sources would be impractical.
-That's why we import them in part, whereever the contained data have direct links to the target entities in OpenSanctions.
+That's why we import them in part, wherever the contained data have direct links to the target entities in OpenSanctions.
 ---

 The motivation for data enrichment comes from the following user needs: